drkevinbarends/FastFramesPackage/README.md

 ```

 **Note:** Before running the test script, ensure that the file paths inside `runFastFramesTest.sh` are updated to reflect their correct locations on your machine.

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers directly.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.